Top Reasons to Visit Virgin Gorda BVI

-1) Customs and immigration usually take less than ten minutes.
+1) We love that customs and immigration usually take less than ten minutes.

 3) Take off, landing, and flying in a small plane is an adventure, and occasionally you can copilot.

-5) The island is not commercialized: Colorful homes and businesses dot the island, and there are no chain hotels or obtuse structures.
+5) The island is not commercialized.
+Colorful homes and businesses dot the island, and there are no chain hotels or obtuse structures to block your view.